praveen-raja/fullstack-learning/git/README.md

 - It is the component of .git
 - It is a staging area.
-- It is a layer that seperates your working tree from git repository.
+- It is a layer that separates your working tree from git repository.

 *Commit*